Paola Perego: Biography

 After conducting Castrocaro Music Festival and Sanremo estate with Toto Cutugno, she returned to Mediaset in September 2005 hosting the second season of La talpa on Italia 1.
 In January 2006 she replaced the journalists Benedetta Corbi and Giuseppe Brindisi in the afternoon infotainment show Verissimo, aired by Canale 5; the decision, taken by Mediaset leaders, was criticized by the transmission's journalist staff.

-In September 2006 she stopped hosting Verissimo and replaced Maurizio Costanzo in the Sunday show Buona domenica, giving rise to several criticisms of the quality of the content of the transmission.
+In September 2006, she stopped hosting Verissimo and replaced Maurizio Costanzo in the Sunday show Buona domenica, giving rise to several criticisms of the quality of the content of the transmission.
 In June 2008 she also hosted the pilot Il momento della verità, the Italian version of Nada más que la verdad, aired by Italia 1.
 In the 2008/2009 season Buona domenica was cancelled and she hosted a new Sunday show, Questa domenica.
 In autumn 2008 she also hosted the third of series La talpa, on Italia 1, and from march to April 2009 Perego presented the fourth edition of the Italian version of The Farm, named La fattoria, on Canale 5.

 After a period of absence from the screen, she returned to TV in March 2010 replacing Barbara D'Urso in the primetime show Lo show dei record, aired by Canale 5.
 In May and June of the same year she hosted the Italia 1 primetime show Wind Music Awards, recorded at the Verona Arena.

-She came back to RAI in September 2010 hosting the afternoon show Se... a casa di Paola, aired from Monday to Friday by Rai 1: the program finished in June 2011.
-From 13 January to 2 March 2012 she hosted the prime time show Attenti a quei due - la sfida, aired on Friday by Rai 1.
-From November 2012 she hosted the prime time show Superbrain, aired on Saturday by Rai 1.
+She came back to RAI in September 2010 hosting the afternoon show Se... a casa di Paola, aired from Monday to Friday by Rai 1: the programme finished in June 2011.
+From 13 January to 2 March 2012, she hosted the prime time show Attenti a quei due - la sfida, aired on Friday by Rai 1.
+From November 2012, she hosted the prime-time show Superbrain, which aired on Saturday on Rai 1.